 The mix of skills and diversity for which the Board is looking to achieve in membership of the Board is represented by the composition of its current Board.
 The Board members have a high level of experience and expertise in the resources sector.
 The Board comprises directors who possess the following skills, qualifications and experience:

+- resource industry knowledge;

-- extensive corporate experience
+- extensive corporate and public company experience;

+- strategic planning experience;

-- technical skills and qualifications
+- technical skills and qualifications;

-- experience in management and marketing in the resources sector
+- experience in management and marketing in the resources sector;

+- legal qualifications;

+- financial qualifications;

-- · financial qualifications and
+- geological experience; and

-- geological experience.
+- risk management experience.